-Day 2 of ballot counting shows recall of Seattle Councilmember Kshama Sawant leading with 50.3% of votes
+Sawant closes gap in Day 2 of ballot counting; Recall effort narrowly leads with 50.3% of votes

-The effort to recall Seattle Councilmember Kshama Sawant continues to advance with Wednesday’s ballot count resulting in 50.3% of voters agreeing to remove her from office.
+The effort to recall Seattle Councilmember Kshama Sawant lost significant ground in Wednesday’s ballot count, with 50.3% of counted voters agreeing to remove her from office.

 The election was Tuesday, with the recall campaign netting 53% of the votes counted that day.
-With Wednesday’s count, Sawant is narrowing the spread.
+With Wednesday’s count, Sawant has narrowed the difference to only 246 votes.

 Sawant, first elected in 2013 and re-elected in 2015, represents the people of District 3 — including Capitol Hill, the Central District, First Hill, Madison Park, Little Saigon, Madrona and Mount Baker.
 She was re-elected in 2019 for a term set to end in 2023.